So Far ...So far we have tested 19 Mugford and Mudford men for the standard 67 STR markers (Short Tandem Repeat Y-DNA markers).

 It is probable that all or most Mugford men with roots in the Conception Bay and nearby areas of Newfoundland might share a common Mugford ancestor, and for them the single-founder hypothesis could be true.
 We have tested only 6 of them and need to test more.
 These 6 participants all match fairly closely on 67 STR markers.
 As well, an additional participant, with roots in Devon, England, is a reasonable match for the 6 from Newfoundland, confirming that at least some of the Conception Bay Mugfords have roots in Devon, England.
 Five of the these six men have been tested for SNP L448 and found to be positive; ISOGG has proposed that their haplogroup be called R1a1a1b1a3a (R1a-L448).
 Four have also now tested positive for CTS4179.
 A Big-Y test on one of the men has found him positive for new SNP YP386 and it is expected that the others will be positive for it as well.

-Seven other participants belong to various sub-branches of haplogroup R1b and are not related to the other gentlemen in haplogroup R1a1.
-Only two of the seven are known to be related.
-These seven have roots in Devon, Cornwall and Somerset, England and in Newfoundland and Labrador, Canada.
+Eight other participants belong to various sub-branches of haplogroup R1b and are not related to the other gentlemen in haplogroup R1a1.
+Only two of the eight are known to be related.
+These eight have roots in Devon, Cornwall and Somerset, England and in Newfoundland and Labrador, Canada.
 Another participant belongs to haplogroup R1a1 but is not related to others in R1a1, and another belongs to haplogroup I2a.
 Testing is underway to see exactly which sub-branches these men are on and what their terminal SNPs are.

 Haplogroup R1b is the most common Y-haplogroup in Western Europe with especially high incidence in the Iberian Peninsula (Spain and Portugal), Western France and Ireland.